X Japan: 2011–2014: World tour and Madison Square Garden

 It was announced on January 27, 2011, that X Japan signed a 3-year agreement with EMI in November 2010.
 The label will handle the American distribution of their single "Jade", which was to be released on March 15, and their untitled album, which was set for release in late summer.
 In promotion of the new album, it was also stated they would be touring extensively around the world throughout 2011.
 X Japan performed on March 6 at Asia Girls Explosion, a fashion event and music concert that Yoshiki created with Jay FR.
 It was announced they would perform in Argentina, Brazil, Chile, Mexico, and Peru later in the year.

 Due to the 2011 Tōhoku earthquake and tsunami that occurred in Japan on March 11, the band decided to postpone the release of "Jade" until June 28.
-Yoshiki also decided to auction off one of his used signature Kawai crystal grand pianos, of which all proceeds were sent to help provide aid to the victims of the earthquake and tsunami.
+Yoshiki also decided to auction off one of his used signature Kawai crystal grand pianos, of which all proceeds were sent to help provide aid to the victims of the earthquake and tsunami through Yoshiki Foundation America.

 "Scarlet Love Song" was released in Japan on June 8, and on June 28 their first worldwide single, "Jade", was released, both on iTunes.
 That same day they performed in London, the first concert of the European leg of their ongoing world tour, which was followed by Paris on July 1, Utrecht on July 2 and Berlin on July 4.

 X Japan also performed at the 2011 Summer Sonic festival that was held on August 13 and 14, in Tokyo and Osaka.
 Their world tour's South American leg took them to; Santiago on September 9, São Paulo on September 11, Buenos Aires on September 14, Lima on September 16 and Mexico City on September 18.
 The Asian leg of the tour brought stops in Seoul on October 28, Shanghai on October 30, Hong Kong on November 4, Taipei on November 6 and Bangkok on November 8.
 The Beijing show, originally scheduled for November 2, was cancelled by the promoters on October 25 due to "technical and production issues".

 After more than two years of inactivity, X Japan announced the remastered compilation album The World ~X Japan Hatsu no Zensekai Best~ for release on June 17, 2014.
 Prior to its physical release, a digital version titled X Japan World Best became available in 111 countries via iTunes on May 21.
 They performed at Yokohama Arena on September 30 and October 1, and at Madison Square Garden on October 11.
 At both concerts, the cover of the song "Beneath The Skin" was played, originally written by Sugizo for S.K.I.N., the group formed by Yoshiki in 2007.
 They participated in Music Station Super Live 2014 on New Year's Eve, marking their first television appearance in seventeen years, the last being on Kōhaku Uta Gassen in 1997.